AdaDoom3/AdaDoom3/README.md

 To compile with GPRBuild:

-`cd Setup`

 `gprbuild -p -P neo.gpr `

-Or the Gnat Programming Studio IDE may be used (email is optional): http://libre.adacore.com/download/
+Or the Gnat Programming Studio IDE may be used: http://libre.adacore.com/download/

-To compile with GPS click the gear and hammer button after ensuring the scenario drop boxes are correct.
+To compile with GPS click the build-all hammer button after ensuring the scenario drop boxes from the View > Scenario menu are correct.

 After successfully compiling press play ▶ to run.